adsanderson/adamsanderson-blog/blog/2019-02-12-slotting-into-preact.md

 templateKey: blog-post
 title: Slotting into Preact
 date: 2019-02-12T11:43:03.517Z
-description: 'or: How I learned the root of all things'
+description: "or: How I learned the root of all things"
 tags:
   - development
   - web components
   - preact
 ---

 Preact is an excellent UI library and web components make a fantastic building block.
 But, I have found one stumbling block that relates to the `<slot>` element in browsers without the shadow DOM and using the a polyfill.

 ### The issue